Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 “If you don’t Livestream your show you’re missing out on a huge opportunity that your competitors are going to pick up on.” – Digital Manager, Carolina Herrera

 After watching a video, 64% of your students are more likely to join your yoga class online.
-Speaking of Yoga, the three Yoga streaming websites that set the standards for Yoga streaming and created the roadmap for many others to follow are:

 Live Stream vs Recorded Videos

-See also 5 Ways to Offer More Professional Online Classes as a Yoga Teacher
+See also 5 Ways to Offer More Professional Online Classes as a Yoga Teacher.

 Live Streaming Yoga Classes Online – Advantages

-6. Finally, Live streaming can happen from anywhere at any time, there’s no requirement for studio space or recording equipment.
+6. Finally, Live streaming can happen from anywhere at any time.
+There’s no requirement for studio space or recording equipment.

 Recorded Videos Advantages

-If live-streaming is positive so are recorded videos.
+If live-streaming is positive, so are recorded videos.

 Live streaming platforms